sh075/fisrt-assignment/README.md

 # fisrt-assignment
 a pakage for research track course
 ## Table of Contents
-1.General Info
+1.General Info 2.Algorithm

-2.
-3.Algorithm
-4.
-5.Content of Package
+.Content of Package
-6.
-7.How to run the code
+.How to run the code
 ## General info
 6.The assignment is to control a holonomic robot in 2d space with a simple 2d simulator.
 ## Algorithm